kteender/kteender.github.io/about.md

 Fortune-telling has a rich history as interactive entertainment and is a valuable tool for self-reflection.
 The history of American animation overlaps substantially with fortune-telling in the context of vaudeville and traveling carnivals.

 My offstage name is Katie.
-I'm in L.A.
+I'm in Los Angeles.
 I come from somewhere around Champaign, Illinois.
 Request my CV or to get in touch with me via <a href="mailto:kt@ktcg.art?subject=contact from KTCG ART">kt@ktcg.art</a>.
 <!--
 I designed and coded this website.
 It is powered by <a href="http://jekyllrb.com/">Jekyll</a> and hosted by <a href="http://pages.github.com/">Github Pages</a>. -->